mazurolegdev/telegram-cms/README.md

 - login: admin
 - password: admin

-# This build is for local demonstration or for UNSAFE local usind only!
+# This build is for demonstration or for UNSAFE local using only!
 For production using, you need change database!

 # Before start use Telegram CMS, > Entry with telegram API: